 P2940L24

-a) A function that defines a method for mapping the MPDUs into a framing format suitable for sending and receiving user data and management information between two or more STAs using the associated PHY system.
+a) A function that defines a method for mapping the PSDUs into a PPDU format suitable for sending and receiving data, management and control information between two or more STAs using the associated PHY system.
 The PHY exchanges PPDUs that contain PSDUs.
 The MAC uses the PHY service, so each MPDU corresponds to a PSDU that is carried in a PPDU.

 P2943L51

 For ERP-OFDM modes, an ERP PPDU is terminated by a period of no transmission with a duration of aSignalExtension called the signal extension.
 The purpose of this extension is to make the TXTIME calculation in 18.5.3 (TXTIME) result in a transmission duration interval that includes an additional duration of aSignalExtension.
-The SIFS for Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) packets is 16 µs, and the SIFS for Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) packets is 10 µs.
+The SIFS for Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PPDUs is 16 µs, and the SIFS for Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) PPDUs is 10 µs.
 The longer SIFS in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) is to allow extra time for the convolutional decode process to finish.
-As Clause 18 (Extended Rate PHY (ERP) specification) packets use a SIFS of 10 µs, this extra aSignalExtension length extension causes the transmitter to compute the Duration field in the MAC header incorporating the aSignalDuration of “idle time” following each ERP-OFDM transmission, which causes the NAV value of Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) STAs to be set correctly.
+As Clause 18 (Extended Rate PHY (ERP) specification) PPDUs use a SIFS of 10 µs, this extra aSignalExtension length extension causes the transmitter to compute the Duration field in the MAC header incorporating the aSignalDuration of “idle time” following each ERP-OFDM transmission, which causes the NAV value of Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) STAs to be set correctly.

 P2939L1, P2953L29